nus-cs2113-AY2122S2/ip/docs/README.md

 :memo: Notes about the command format:
 - Words in `UPPER_CASE` are the parameters to be supplied by the user. e.g. in `find KEYWORD`, `KEYWORD` is a parameter which can be used as `find run`.
+- `KEYWORD`s are not case-sensitive.

 ### View help: `help`
-Shows a list of command formats available.
+Shows information for a specific command or a list of commands available.

-Format: `help`
+Format: `help [COMMAND_KEYWORD]`

 ### List all tasks: `list`
 Shows a list of all tasks in the task list.